SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_Create_CCAP_CM_pair.md

 > [!NOTE]
 >
-> - For the **Protocol** column, only the following values will be accepted: CISCO CMTS CCAP Platform, Arris E6000 CCAP Platform, Casa Systems CCAP Platform, CISCO CBR-8 CCAP Platform, Huawei 5688-5800 CCAP Platform.
+> - For the **Protocol** column, only the following values are currently accepted:
+>   - CISCO CMTS CCAP Platform
+>   - Arris E6000 CCAP Platform
+>   - Casa Systems CCAP Platform
+>   - CISCO CBR-8 CCAP Platform
+>   - Huawei 5688-5800 CCAP Platform
 > - Click the *Cancel* button in any window to close the Automation script at any time.